wareya/jpstats/README.md

 Included program source code files are licensed under the Apache License, version 2.0.
 Copyright 2019. https://www.apache.org/licenses/LICENSE-2.0

-Included source code files are released into the public domain and also licensed under the Creative Commons Zero license, any version.
+Included data and configuration files (including analysis result data files) are released into the public domain and also licensed under the Creative Commons Zero license, any version.